davaya/ocsf-im/README.md

 including integration of information modeling into OCSF's Taxonomy/Ontology-based design approach.
 OCSF's goal is to be "agnostic to storage format, data collection and ETL processes"[^1], and information modeling is a formal method to achieve that goal.
-Framework files are translated into an IM, a static schema that defines types used to implement the framework in a running system.
+Framework files are translated into an information model, a static schema that defines types used to implement the framework in running systems.
 The reason for using an IM is to support multiple data formats ("flavors") of serialized data and to ensure information equivalence regardless of data format.
-Information equivalence is demonstrated by verifying that data instances can be converted from any data format to any other and back without loss - a "lossless round trip".
+Information equivalence is demonstrated by verifying that data instances can be converted from any data format to any other and back (a round trip) without loss.

 ### What is Information